php-ru/symfony-docs-ru/reference/configuration/web_profiler.rst

 Profiler Configuration Reference (WebProfilerBundle)
 ====================================================

-The WebProfilerBundle provides detailed technical information about each request execution and displays it in both the web debug toolbar and the :doc:`profiler </profiler>`.
+The WebProfilerBundle is a **development tool** that provides detailed technical information about each request execution and displays it in both the web debug toolbar and the :doc:`profiler </profiler>`.
 All these options are configured under the ``web_profiler`` key in your application configuration.

 .. code-block:: terminal